How to Digitalize a Tourist Destination

 Digital Benefits for the Bottom Line

 The biggest success of the project, however, was the bridge we have built to people and companies with little experience of technical IT solutions: Ice cream parlors, tourist resorts and service providers.
 They learned what data analysis in the cloud can do for them and how a digital solution will benefit their bottom line.
 Following on from Rømø, the NTT DATA Business Solutions team is now working with the tourism authorities to win over other destinations for the concept.
-A second Danish island, Mandø located in the Wadden Sea National Park, is now live with visitor tracking.
+A second Danish island, Mandø, is in the starting blocks.

 Sensor Installation on Mandø